scott5/ovsage-20190718/Additional-Instructions.md

 ## Step 1

 Overwrite the Dockerfile with the contents of DF2.
-ONce that has been done, build your Docker image again
+Once that has been done, build your Docker image again

 `docker build -t <userid>/ovsage-test .`